Angela Thoreson, L.I.C.S.W.

 "I don't want to die.
 I just don't want to live."

-"I don't want to die...I just don't want to live."
-This observation is representative of many conversations I have in my office with patients contemplating suicide.
+This statement represents many conversations between mental health professionals and patients contemplating suicide.
 As a care provider, loved one, parent or friend, hearing this statement is terrifying.
-I would argue that this is also a sign of hope.
-My patients and our loved ones do not want to die.
-They want relief.
+But it could be viewed as a sign of hope.
+Your loved ones may not want to die.
+They may just want relief.